Jennifer Aniston, Kids, and Marriage: How Jen’s Choice To Not Have Children With Brad Pitt Is Not The Reason Their Marriage Failed

 There is a pressure on women to be mothers, and if they are not, then they’re deemed damaged goods.
 Maybe my purpose on this planet isn’t to procreate.
 Maybe I have other things I’m supposed to do?Jennifer Aniston to InStyle

 She and Brad made a wonderful pair and undoubtedly bonded over a number of interests and passions, so does she automatically become a bad wife if she doesn’t have a child as quickly as she can?
-Is a woman denying her husband happiness if she chooses not give him a baby?
-Is her entire worth based on her decision to bring life into the planet and continue her husband’s bloodline?
+Is her entire worth based on her decision to bring life into this world?

-Brad did the whole song and dance with Angelina: they welcomed six children — three adopted, three biological — they walked down the aisle, she changed her last name.
+Brad did the whole song and dance with Angelina: they welcomed six children — three adopted, three biological — they walked down the aisle, and she changed her last name.
 They did everything a traditional couple would, but did it protect their marriage?
-Not at all; instead, they’re entrenched in a nasty custody battle at the moment that’s exposing the worst of a 12-year partnership.
-Having a baby isn’t going to “save” your relationship; sure, it can enrich your relationship and enable you and your partner to take upon new challenges, but will it make you happy?
-There’s no way of guaranteeing that.
+Not at all; instead, they’ve gone through a nasty custody battle that’s exposing the worst of a 12-year partnership.
+Having a baby isn’t going to “save” your relationship.
+Sure, it can enrich your relationship and enable you and your partner to take upon new challenges, but it’s not a guarantee to make you happy.

 There’s no confirming what transcended between Jennifer and Brad — who wanted kids, who didn’t want kids, why did they wait so long — but she shouldn’t be deemed an unsuitable wife under any circumstance.
 Just because she didn’t pop out a few babies for Brad doesn’t mean her personality and companionship weren’t enough to sustain their marriage.
 Marriage and parenthood are two disparate entities, and you shouldn’t make the mistake of conflating them.
 Being a good wife is not synonymous with being a good mother, and vice versa.
 You are more than your ability to reproduce; before you venture into parenthood, consider your other qualities and ask yourself whether you need to work on yourself before devoting yourself to such an ordeal.
 If you believe you don’t need to add a few young ones to feel worthy, that’s a fair choice.